WithU Insights | Smart, Personal Finance Tips

 Step 1: Check Your Credit Score

-Your credit score gives lenders a quick glance of how risky it might be to lend to you.
-Most lenders require a minimum credit score between 580 and 660 for personal loans, but the higher your score, the better your chances of getting a lower interest rate.
+Your credit score gives lenders a quick glance at how risky it might be to lend to you.
+The higher your score, the better your chances of getting a lower interest rate.
 It’s easy to check your credit score for free on various sites like Annual Credit Report, Experian, or Equifax.

 Step 2: Shop Around for Lenders